The violin has a history composed of centuries

 And how can an instrument like that be around for so many years?
 The steady and complex evolution is rooted in other stringed instruments like the pear-shaped lira, the two-stringed rabab, and the three-stringed rebec.
 The modern violin reflects signs of these instruments.

-The violins used to be a little bit different from today
+Violins used to be a little bit different than they are today

 Another fact is that the violin is the smallest and highest-pitched soprano instrument in the family that is still in regular use.

 Many stringed instruments had a long path in folk music before becoming recognized as classical instruments, while the violin gained recognition after going mainstream.

 The violin bow hair can be made out of a variety of materials, but the most common one used is horsehair, normally the bow contains 150 to 200 hairs.